rabbitmq/rabbitmq-website/site/ssl.md

 Every TLS-enabled tool and TLS implementation, including Erlang/OTP and RabbitMQ, has a way of marking a set of certificates as trusted.

-There are three common approaches to this are
+There are three common approaches to this:

  * All trusted CA certificates must be added to a single file called the *CA certificate bundle*
  * All CA certificates in a directory are considered to be trusted